fangli/beanstalkd-benchmark/README.md

     Usage of ./beanstalkd_benchmark:

-    -c=1: number of concurrent workers, default to 1 -h="localhost:11300": Host to beanstalkd, default to localhost:11300 -n=10000: Counts of push operation in each worker, default to 10000 -s=256: Size of data
+    -h="localhost:11300": Host to beanstalkd, default to localhost:11300 -c=1: number of concurrent workers, default to 1 -n=10000: Counts of push operation in each worker, default to 10000 -s=256: Size of data, default to 256. in byte

 Notes
 -----